 A SMAS face lift candidate is looking for a facelift that will last for a good many years.
 Of course, we all age and this process does not stop when you have a SMAS or any facelift procedure.

-A SMAS facelift is a common procedure that can take up to 10 years off the appearance of your face.
-A person's decision to have one should depend on their circumstances, such as lifestyle and facial structure.
+A SMAS facelift is a common facial rejuvenation surgery that can take up to 10 years off the appearance of your face.
+This procedure addresses the signs of ageing effectively, catering to the rising social pressures of maintaining a youthful appearance.
+A person’s decision to have one should depend on their circumstances, such as lifestyle and facial structure.

 We see individuals in their 40s, 50s, or 60s.
 However, a SMAS can also be offered to someone in their 70’s.